Many or all companies we feature compensate us. Compensation and editorial

 What is interest?

-Interest is a fee you pay to the lender in exchange for receiving a loan, and lenders use interest proceeds to cover the cost of providing the loan.
-Many lenders offer similar interest rates, but some may charge higher rates because they offer loans to riskier borrowers.
+Interest is a fee you pay to the lender in exchange for a loan, and lenders use interest proceeds to cover the cost of providing the loan.
+Loan interest rates may be fixed or variable, and the rate you pay may be based on your credit scores, income, and overall financial health.

 What is a good fixed interest rate for a student loan?

-However, federal interest rates do not depend on the borrower’s credit score or income, while private interest rates consider those factors.
-You should compare federal and private rates before taking out a loan to find the best fixed rate.
+Federal interest rates don’t depend on the borrower’s credit score or income, while private interest rates consider those factors.
+It’s helpful to compare federal and private rates before taking out a loan to find the best fixed-rate option.

 How does the interest rate affect the total cost of a loan?

-The interest rate has a huge impact on both the monthly payment and the total interest paid over the life of the loan.
+The interest rate has a significant impact on the monthly payment and the total interest paid over the life of a student loan.
 For example, a $50,000 loan with a 4% interest rate and a 10-year term will cost $60,748 in total.

 However, if that loan has an 8% interest rate and a 10-year term, the total cost will be $72,797.
 That’s why it’s crucial to choose the lowest interest rate possible.